 Here's a product promotion email Cuyana sent to people who signed up for a new product's "early access" list.
 The email is centered entirely around showcasing the new product, but in this case, that's exactly what the folks who opted in to the "early access" list were looking for.

 The design of the email is clean and sophisticated, thanks to a brilliant use of negative space and attractive fonts.
 This approach is very true-to-brand for a women's apparel and accessories company.
-We love the use of consistent coloring -- especially the signature orange hue they chose for the call-to-action button at the bottom.
+We love the use of consistent coloring — especially the signature orange hue they chose for the call-to-action button at the bottom.

 This holiday email from Apple balances white space with product displays to create a really interesting experience.

 While the products all share a similar color scheme, what's really compelling is their positioning.
 By strategically arranging the products, Apple was able to create visual patterns that alternate throughout the email.
 This approach is among the best for displaying the confidence of a brand in its products.
 It allows the products themselves to be the focus of the message, as well as the means through which the messaging is conveyed.

-Consumers get a lot of emails from ecommerce businesses showcasing holiday gift ideas from their websites, and this is an example of one of these emails done well.
+Consumers get a lot of emails from e-commerce businesses showcasing holiday gift ideas from their websites, and this is an example of one of these emails done well.
 They opted for a simple design here, which includes a really nice use of both color and white space, making the copy and images that are there pop a little more.

 For seasonal emails like this one from Harry's, you might consider using color schemes that go with the season.
 To promote their winter gift set, the folks at Harry's cooled down their color scheme with traditional winter colors like green, blue, and brown.
 They also struck a nice balance between text and visuals, and helped to make their email easier to skim by using a simple tile design.